mHash1m/My-Python-Experience/Readme.md

 ## Directions for "Titanic":

-  Please find the notebook `Titanic: Top 4% solution/Titanic: A basic ensemble approach to get top 4%` included in the folder containing my approach.
+  Please find the notebook `Titanic: Top 4% solution/titanic-a-basic-ensemble-approach-to-get-top-4%` included in the folder.
 You may also find it on Kaggle [here](https://www.kaggle.com/hashimchaudry/titanic-a-basic-ensemble-approach-to-get-top-4).